 Another reason for me to pursue a Paleo chili con carne recipe is to find a great use for homemade bone stock.
 The original recipe that I found for this chili, from Cook’s Illustrated, used water as the base liquid when simmering the chili for hours.
 But that seems like such a wasted opportunity to me, especially after having read so many articles (like this one, or this one, or this one) on how awesome homemade chicken bone broth or stock is for our everyday nutritional needs.

-If I have some homemade chicken stock available, or decide to make a fresh batch just for this recipe, why not go ahead and take this opportunity to get some healthy chicken bone broth into my family?
+If I have some homemade chicken stock available and I’m not making my beef stew, or decide to make a fresh batch just for this recipe, why not go ahead and take this opportunity to get some healthy chicken bone broth into my family?
 Plus, I feel it just makes the finished product much richer and with a heavier mouth feel, and not quite as thin as the water only version.

 Once you make the decision to go with chicken stock, there are not many ingredients in this paleo approved chili con carne that need a lot of review.
 All of the spices should be straight forward and easy enough.
 I try to get my garlic, jalapenos and onion from the organic section at my local grocery store, along with the canned tomatoes.
 If you are worried about the BPA levels in your canned foods, there are plenty of manufacturers who sell canned tomatoes packaged in BPA free containers.